Coffee and Tea Tours in Rwanda

-Many people travel to Rwanda to see the mountain gorillas and others only come to discover some of the finest coffee that is only found within the land of a thousand hills and in today’s journey, you will view the whole process of organic, natural brew from crop to cup.
+Coffee and tea tours in Rwanda attract tourists as they come to discover some of the finest coffee that is only found within the land of a thousand hills and while on this tour, you will view the whole process of organic, natural brew from crop to cup.

 A Closer view of Rwanda Coffee, one of the country's leading cash crops